Directives

 Master directive(file)

 This is used for specifying a master file to use as template for the page.
-By using XDT attributes you can swap, remove and insert content into the specificed master file.
+The child page uses xdt:Transform attributes on elements to merge content into the master — replacing, inserting, setting attributes on, removing, or creating elements.

 Since a master page is typically shared across pages in different sub-folders, all references to assets (CSS, JS, images, etc.) should use absolute paths starting with "/".
 For example: "/css/style.css" or "/js/app.js".
 Docly will automatically resolve these paths to the correct URL based on the published folder structure, ensuring that the assets load correctly regardless of which sub-folder the page resides in.